google/cpp-async-rpc/README.md

 ### Asynchronous networking

-This examples sends an HTTP get request and prints out the response in an asynchronous manner, and using a local context to set a timeout of 10 seconds for the whole set of calls.
+This example sends an HTTP get request and prints out the response in an asynchronous manner.
+It uses a local context to set a timeout of 10 seconds for the whole set of calls.

 ```c++